EE5110-Sensing-Perception/Qualcomm-RB3-ROS2/README.md

 Git CLI is not available on QIRP devices, so you cannot clone this repository directly.
 Choose one of these options:

+**For convenience, it is recommended to change the folder name from "Qualcomm-RB3-ROS2" to "ros2_ws", and use ros2_ws as your workspace folder thereafter**

 #### **Option A: Bootstrap Script (Recommended)**
 1. **Copy the bootstrap script** to your QIRP device:
    ```bash